THESE POLICIES ARE SUBJECT TO CHANGE AT ANYTIME

 We do not accept autopsied bodies.
 Our department does not perform autopsies, nor does it pay for them or reports generated by them.

-The answer is NO. The only exception is the eyes which may be donated to an organ or eye bank.
-We suggest you make your decision known to family or the person in charge of your affairs because it will be their responsibility to contact the Eye Bank prior to delivery of your remains to our facility.
+Organs or parts of the body should not be removed before delivery to our facility.
+There are two exceptions: the eyes and the brain.
+We allow removal of the eyes for donation to an organ or eye bank.
+We allow brain removal for research provided you are registered and have participated in the Clinical Research Program @ KU Alzheimer's Disease Center.
+We suggest you make your decision known to family or the person in charge of your affairs because it will be their responsibility to contact the Eye Bank or Alzheimer's Disease Center prior to delivery of your remains to our facility.

 We try to honor the difficult decision that our donors and their families make to contribute to the advancement of medical science; however, the University must decline any body that may not be suitable for scientific or educational purposes.
 The University reserves the right to refuse to accept a body if any of the following conditions exists: